-Itaúsa Europa Investimentos, SGPS, Lda. ("IEI" or the "Company") is the ultimate financial holding company based in the European Union ("EU") of Itau BBA International plc (the "Bank" or "IBBAInt"), a public limited company incorporated under the Laws of England and Wales, registered with company number 7425398, authorised by the Prudential Regulation Authority (the "PRA") and regulated by the Financial Conduct Authority (the "FCA") and by the PRA.
-IEI is the sole shareholder of Itaúsa Portugal SGPS S.A. ("Itaúsa Portugal"), which in turn is the sole shareholder of the Bank.
+Itaúsa Europa - Investimentos, SGPS, Unipessoal, Lda. ("IEI" or the "Company") is the ultimate financial holding company based in the European Union ("EU") of Itau BBA International plc (the "Bank" or "IBBAInt"), a public limited company incorporated under the Laws of England and Wales, registered with company number 7425398, authorised by the Prudential Regulation Authority (the "PRA") and regulated by the Financial Conduct Authority (the "FCA") and by the PRA.
+IEI is the sole shareholder of the Bank.

-Both IEI and Itaúsa Portugal are "SGPS" incorporated under the Portuguese Law, pursuant to which they are legally defined as pure holding companies.
-The corporate purpose of both companies is strictly limited to the holding of participations in other companies.
-The only participation Itaúsa Portugal holds is the 100% interest in the Bank; the only participation IEI holds is the 100% interest in Itaúsa Portugal.
+IEI is a "SGPS" incorporated under the Portuguese Law, pursuant to which it is legally defined as pure holding company.
+The corporate purpose of the company is strictly limited to the holding of participations in other companies.
+The only participation IEI holds is the 100% interest in the Bank.